The RESC Alliance is working with CREC to offer this program across the state at ACES, CREC, CES and LEARN for the 21-22 class.

 Support long-term financial sustainability of the residency model.
 Two-and three-year sponsor options are available.

-Individual contributions support the overall goals of the Teacher Residency Program.
+Individual contributions support the overall goals of the CT Teacher Residency Program.
 Click here to see if your company provides matching charitable contributions.

 © 2020 Capitol Region Education Council Teacher Residency Program